AurumAS/DoubleCache/README.md

 # DoubleCache
-A [cache-aside](https://msdn.microsoft.com/en-us/library/dn589799.aspx) implementation using Redis combined with an in-memory cache.
+A layered distributed cache implementation following [cache-aside](https://msdn.microsoft.com/en-us/library/dn589799.aspx) and decorator pattern.
+Backed by Redis, combined with an in-memory cache.

 [Redis](https://github.com/antirez/redis) is a fast, distributed key value store and then some.
 Using a remote store such as Redis adds two extra costs, IO and serialization.
 Having a local in-memory object store eliminates these two factors, at the cost of having a local cache on each client.
 Besides memory management, having multiple cache instances often result in synchronization issues.

 DoubleCache provides synchronized local caches using Redis pub/sub combined with Redis key/value as a fallback if the local cache is empty.

 ###Azure Managed Cache retirement
-Having a local cache in front of a sentralized cache is nothing new, it's a feature available to the users of [Azure Managed Cache](https://msdn.microsoft.com/en-us/library/azure/dn386096.aspx).
+Having a local cache in front of a centralized cache is nothing new, it's a feature available to the users of [Azure Managed Cache](https://msdn.microsoft.com/en-us/library/azure/dn386096.aspx).
 On December 3rd 2015, Microsoft announced the [retirement of Azure Managed Cache](https://azure.microsoft.com/en-us/blog/azure-managed-cache-and-in-role-cache-services-to-be-retired-on-11-30-2016/), the migrate path is to use the Azure Redis cache offering.
 As Microsoft has not made their own client for Redis, they recommend using the [StackExchange.Redis](https://github.com/StackExchange/StackExchange.Redis) client.
-This client does not provide a local cache feature and the migration document states
+This client does not include a local cache feature and the migration document states
 >Local cache: Client applications would need to implement this functionality using a dictionary or similar data structure.

 DoubleCache provides this functionality using System.Runtime.Cache.MemoryCache.
 By creating your own implementation of the ICacheAside interface, it is easy to replace the local or remote cache with your own.

 ##Usage
-Add a reference to DoubleCache (nuget coming shortly) and initialize the DoubleCache with a remote and a local cache.
+Add a reference to DoubleCache (NuGet coming shortly) and initialize the DoubleCache with a remote and a local cache.
 ```
 var connection = ConnectionMultiplexer.Connect("localhost");
 var serializer = new MsgPackItemSerializer();